Image 1 of 4

 Image 4 of 4

-New York Quotation Company Stock Ticker, circa 1890 — Original Glass Dome, Pedestal & Paper Tape Spool
+New York Quotation Company Stock Ticker, circa 1890, with Glass Dome, Pedestal & Paper Tape Spool

-The instrument is an electromechanical stock ticker manufactured for the New York Quotation Company, the body in brass and steel mounted on a japanned circular base inscribed in period script "New York Quotation Co."
-The mechanism is enclosed beneath its original glass dome, which both protected the precision components during operation and gave the ticker its characteristic visual presence on the trading floor.
-The external paper tape spool, mounted on a cast iron arm to the side of the pedestal, retains its original tape — a detail of considerable rarity in surviving examples.
+The brass-and-steel mechanism is mounted on a japanned circular base inscribed in period script "New York Quotation Co." and enclosed beneath a hand-blown glass dome.
+The tape spool, carried on a cast iron arm beside the pedestal, retains its original paper tape, a detail seldom found in surviving examples.

-This instrument formed part of the centralized quotation system established by the New York Stock Exchange in 1890, when control of market data transmission was consolidated under the New York Quotation Company.
-Connected to a dedicated telegraph network, the ticker received electrical impulses representing stock prices and translated them into printed abbreviations on a continuous paper tape, delivering near real-time market information to Wall Street offices.
-Unlike the widely distributed tickers of the Western Union Telegraph Company, New York Quotation Company tickers were confined exclusively to offices directly connected to the Exchange — making them instruments of genuine financial authority rather than general commercial distribution.
+In 1890, the New York Stock Exchange consolidated control of market data transmission under the newly formed New York Quotation Company, the foundation of centralized and standardized market reporting.
+Connected to a dedicated telegraph network, these instruments translated electrical impulses into printed abbreviations on a continuous paper tape, delivering near real-time prices to Wall Street offices.
+Unlike the widely distributed tickers of the Western Union Telegraph Company, New York Quotation Company instruments were installed only in offices directly connected to the Exchange.

-The instrument is an electromechanical stock ticker manufactured for the New York Quotation Company, the body in brass and steel mounted on a japanned circular base inscribed in period script "New York Quotation Co."
-The mechanism is enclosed beneath its original glass dome, which both protected the precision components during operation and gave the ticker its characteristic visual presence on the trading floor.
-The external paper tape spool, mounted on a cast iron arm to the side of the pedestal, retains its original tape — a detail of considerable rarity in surviving examples.
+The brass-and-steel mechanism is mounted on a japanned circular base inscribed in period script "New York Quotation Co." and enclosed beneath a hand-blown glass dome.
+The tape spool, carried on a cast iron arm beside the pedestal, retains its original paper tape, a detail seldom found in surviving examples.

-This instrument formed part of the centralized quotation system established by the New York Stock Exchange in 1890, when control of market data transmission was consolidated under the New York Quotation Company.
-Connected to a dedicated telegraph network, the ticker received electrical impulses representing stock prices and translated them into printed abbreviations on a continuous paper tape, delivering near real-time market information to Wall Street offices.
-Unlike the widely distributed tickers of the Western Union Telegraph Company, New York Quotation Company tickers were confined exclusively to offices directly connected to the Exchange — making them instruments of genuine financial authority rather than general commercial distribution.
+In 1890, the New York Stock Exchange consolidated control of market data transmission under the newly formed New York Quotation Company, the foundation of centralized and standardized market reporting.
+Connected to a dedicated telegraph network, these instruments translated electrical impulses into printed abbreviations on a continuous paper tape, delivering near real-time prices to Wall Street offices.
+Unlike the widely distributed tickers of the Western Union Telegraph Company, New York Quotation Company instruments were installed only in offices directly connected to the Exchange.